zhongwangwei/LandMesh/README.md

 # LandMesh

 This repository contains the grid generation tool for the Common Land Model version 2024 (CoLM2024).
-It allows for the creation of unstructured meshes with adaptive refinement based on various surface characteristics.
+It allows for creating unstructured meshes with adaptive refinement based on various surface characteristics.

 ## Key Features

 - Generates initial icosahedral or hexagonal grids
 - Performs adaptive mesh refinement based on configurable thresholds
 - Supports refinement criteria like land type heterogeneity, topography, LAI, soil properties, etc.
-- Outputs grid files compatible with CoLM2024
+- Outputs grid files compatible with CoLM2024 and other models

 ## Usage